winksaville/libsel4_putchar/README.md

-# libsel4_putchar
+# libsel4putchar

-PutChar library for seL4.
+PutChar library for seL4 used by libsel4printf.